-Republican state lawmakers scramble to curb incoming Democrats' power
+U.S. Republican state lawmakers scramble to curb incoming Democrats' power

 “I am surprised at just how egregious these are,” said Greig, the incoming House minority leader, who added that any effort to rewrite those laws would be challenged in court.

 A spokeswoman for Michigan Governor Rick Snyder, who would have to sign the bills into law, said he would reserve judgment until they land on his desk.
-The Michigan measures do not appear to target the powers of Democratic Michigan Governor-elect Gretchen Whitmer.

 U.S. Republicans and Democrats have a history of using lame-duck sessions to advance priorities ahead of power shifts.
 Wisconsin Democrats in 2010 unsuccessfully tried to push through public union contracts after Walker won election while promising to get tough with organized labor.